 Eligible applicants must complete an application, which includes a section to be filled out by the prospective mentor at a cancer center in the U.S. or Canada.
 Applicants must also submit a curriculum vitae, as well as a letter of support from his or her home institution.

-Applications for the 2013 LIFe are now closed.
-For more information, please read the most recent Request for Proposals.
+Applications for the 2014 LIFe are now closed.
+For additional information, please read the 2014 Request for Proposals.

 The 2013 LIFes are supported by: